icodingclub/icodingclub.github.com/_posts/2019-02-01-Dissecting the Debounce.md

 Debounce is a standard pattern to solve this kind of problem.

 ## Step by step guide for building a Debounce function.
-> Note: if you are in a hurry, you can directly jump to the section "Final working sample." and copy the code :)
-> Else, let's follow below step by step guide.

 ### Step 1: Delay the function call.